codejake/jakes-extension/README.md

 # Jake's Extension

-Jake's Extension is a Manifest V3 browser extension for quickly extracting and auditing useful page data from a popup menu.
+Jake's Extension is a Manifest V3 browser extension that quickly extracts and audits useful page data from a popup menu.
+It replaces several third-party extensions I previously used, in an attempt to reduce my exposure to supply chain attacks.

 It opens results in a new tab and supports exporting results to JSON and CSV (where applicable).